Pharmacy Practice Review

 Review materials also focus on identifying priorities for patient counselling, provide tools to assist effective counselling and identify pharmacist competencies which will be addressed by completion of the activity.

-All participants complete data collection for 10 patients, receive a feedback report that includes individual results, aggregate results of all participants' practices and an expert commentary on the aggregate results.
+All participants complete data collection for required episodes of care, receive a feedback report that includes individual results, aggregate results of all participants' practices and an expert commentary on the aggregate results.
 Participants are provided with a template to record their development and learning plan.

 - Print and display the quality assurance poster in your pharmacy.